Music of Buryatia

-Buryatia is a part of the Russian Federation.
-One of the country's main instruments is a two-stringed horse-head fiddle called a morin khuur.
-This is an instrument closely linked to the all-important cult of the horse, belonging to the intangible heritage of all Mongolic peoples.
-Other elements of Buryat music, such as the use of fourths both in tuning instruments and in songs, and pentatonic scales, reveal similarities to music from Siberia and Eastern Asia.
-There traditionally was no polyphony, instead voices and instruments performed the same melody in unison but varied in timing and ornamentation.
+Buryatia is a constituent republic of the Russian Federation.
+One of the region's principal musical instruments is the two‑stringed horse‑head fiddle known as the morin khuur, an instrument intimately associated with the deeply rooted cult of the horse and part of the intangible heritage of all Mongolic peoples.
+Other features of Buryat music—such as the use of fourths in both instrumental tuning and vocal melodies, and the prevalence of pentatonic scales—reveal close affinities with the musical traditions of Siberia and East Asia.
+There was traditionally no polyphony; voices and instruments performed the same melodic line in unison, but varied in timing and ornamentation.

-Narrative structures are a part of most Buryat folk music, often in the form of epic tales, and the last song of famous leaders; these include the Last Song of Rinchin Dorzhin.
+Narrative structures, often in the form of epic tales and the last songs of celebrated leaders, lie at the heart of much Buryat folk music; an example is the Last Song of Rinchin Dorzhin.

-Under Soviet control, Buryat folk music was sanitized and mostly allowed in forms that were supportive of the state's power.
-This period saw state-approved songs recollecting events such as the Civil War and the Great Patriotic War.
+Under Soviet rule, Buryat folk music was purged of elements deemed subversive and was largely permitted only in forms that reinforced the authority of the state.
+This era produced state‑approved songs commemorating events such as the Civil War and the Great Patriotic War.

-The first Buryat rock band was Uragsha, who were one of the few bands of the time to sing both in Russian and their native Mongolian language.
-Their collaborations with La MaMa theater in New York City in late 1990s led to their embrace of traditional music and shamanic roots too, and eventually to formation of the group Namgar that represents Buryat traditional music at world music festivals since 2001.
+The first Buryat rock band was Uragsha, one of the few groups of its time to perform in both Russian and the native Mongolian tongue.
+Their collaboration with the La MaMa theatre in New York City in the late 1990s led them to embrace traditional music and shamanic roots, and ultimately to the formation of the group Namgar, which has represented Buryat traditional music at world music festivals since 2001.

-Vladlen Pantaev is also a notable Buryat musician; one of the key composers of Buryat folk music.
-He has devoted many years to the National Theater in Ulan-Ude.
-Many of his songs are widely recognized in the region.
+Vladlen Pantaev is another notable Buryat musician, widely regarded as one of the key composers of Buryat folk music.
+He devoted many years to the National Theatre in Ulan‑Ude, and many of his songs enjoy wide recognition throughout the region.